agateriver/postgres_cn/README.md

 # postgres_cn
-PostgreSQL docker image with locale zh_CN.UTF-8
+PostgreSQL docker image with system locale zh_CN.UTF-8 and database locale zh-Hans-x-icu

 ## how to run
 See these pages for deploying details